Shardaiiebe/OfficeHeist/tasks.md

 ### Core gamplay mechanics:

-- fov for both the player and enemies
+- fov for the enemies/camera's
 - minimap that tracks enemies or clock
 - minigames

 ### Player:

 - basic player movement with arrow keys or wasd, interact with space bar
-- trackable on the minimap
+- trackable on the minimap (if we implement this)

 ### Enemies: